Semialgebraic decomposition of real binary forms of a given degree's space: Real Waring decompositions

+depending on two parameters and well defined for $a, \ b$ non zero real parameters such that $a \neq \pm b$.
 However, we can find binary forms with smaller rank as near the monomial as we want.
-For example, in the coefficients space of the polynomials of $5^{th}$ degree, the next polynomial belongs to any open ball centered in the monomial $x^3y^2$:
+For example, in the coefficients space of the polynomials of $5^{th}$ degree, the polynomial $x^3y^2+\frac{1}{m}\,xy^4$ belongs to any open ball centered at the monomial $x^3y^2$.
+But, in fact, its rank is $3$ ($Ker(H_2)=\{\underline{0}\}$) and we have: